 Formerly matriculated graduate school students who have not maintained continuous registration and intend on applying to teh same program may apply for readmission.
 Complete and submit this form to your Program Director.
-Official notification will be received from the Graduate School.
+Official notification will be received from the School of Graduate Studies.
 Note: Post-qualifying doctoral degree candidates are subject to a restoral fee.3.
 Transfer of Credits

 Students need to complete 12 credits in the graduate program in civil engineering before they request credit transfer.
 Upon completion of 12 credits of graduate level course work with grades of B or better, student can submit a transfer credit form.
 The form is available at http://gsnb.rutgers.edu/application-transfer-credit

 • Transfer of credit is allowed only for formal graduate level course work in civil engineering or specifically related to the student’s program of study in which grades of B or better were received.